Modern Bathroom Mood Board

 We have a long way to go.

-The only thing I really knew I absolutely had to have in this bathroom was a dresser (or other old piece of furniture) turned into a vanity.
+The only thing I really knew I absolutely had to have in this bathroom was a dresser (or another old piece of furniture) turned into a vanity.

-We found that absolute perfect old dresser a few weeks ago and have already started the process of turning it into a vanity.
+We found that absolutely perfect old dresser a few weeks ago and have already started the process of turning it into a vanity.

 After picking out the dresser turned vanity, I started thinking about paint colors.
 There are few things I hate more than picking out paint colors.
 Talk about an overwhelming process!

 For the walls, I’m going to keep them neutral with white.
 I picked up a sample of Simply White by Benjamin Moore and I love it!
 It’s really a clean, crisp white that will really brighten up a windowless bathroom.

 Next came choosing the vanity paint color.
 Do I keep the color as it is now?
 Do I paint it white, black, blue, gray, green, turquoise, neon pink, or yellow?